Celebrity Trainer Bob Harper’s Tough Lesson in Heart Health

 “I used to hate going to the doctor.
 I was always nervous.
 I had what they call ‘white coat syndrome,’” he laughs.
 “Now when I go to the doctor, I feel comforted.
 I’ve talked to so many types of doctors that it feels very comforting.”

-Harper hopes that by sharing his story, he’ll encourage people to look beyond appearances when evaluating health and wellness.
 “You can look like the perfect picture of health, but until you know what’s going on inside, you don’t have the full story,” he urges.
-“Since the heart attack, I have a whole new lease on life and feel more passionate than I’ve ever felt.” ■
+“Today I have a whole new lease on life and feel more passionate than I’ve ever felt.” ■

 Thanks for reading! 👋